 - Alternating for 10 minutes each between hot and cold packs to help reduce swelling and inflammation.

-- Exercise like stretching or strength building helps keep joints from becoming stiff and prevents loss of function.
-Swimming can help improve mobility and ease pain.
+- Exercise, such as stretching or strength building, helps prevent joints from becoming stiff and prevents loss of function.
+Swimming can also help improve mobility and ease pain.

 - Talk with your child’s health care provider about a referral or prescription to a physical therapist.
 Physical therapy to help improve range of motion and joint and muscle function.
 A physical therapist can be part of your child’s health care team to develop a plan that can be done at home to help decrease pain and improve joint function.